 In an effort to find support, Laura joined a United Way workshop, Healthy Parents, Healthy Families.
 In the workshops, she and other moms received tips on picky eating, meal planning and grocery shopping.
 They also shared recipes and ideas.

-“We want parents to be healthy role models,” said United Way’s Registered Dietician, Lily Doher, who leads workshops for United Way.
+“We want parents to be healthy role models,” said United Way’s Registered Dietitian, Lily Doher, who leads workshops for United Way.
 “We also want them to feel like they have a space to ask questions and share ideas.
 United Way is about building communities of support.”

 To create that support across Michigan, we’ll use these workshops to build a new curriculum to impact parent feeding practices to help parents teach their children to grow into healthy eaters.